Guides at War

-Guiding was founded in 1910, and was still a relatively young organisation in 1914, with around 300,000 members registered when war broke out, often in scattered Patrols and Companies spread across the UK (there may well have been many other Guides not officially registered).
-Nevertheless, the Guides achieved a lot for their numbers, and, as was the case with women in general during the war, the Guides earned new respect for girls and what they were capable of, from both the work they did, the skills which their training had given them, and the calm and competent attitude with which they worked.
-Before World War I, it was not uncommon for Guides parading in uniform to be mocked, but that gradually ceased as they showed that they weren't just some kind of militant suffragette offshoot, or pretend army cadets, or a bunch of rebel girls roaming round the streets or countryside causing trouble when they should have been at home helping mother with the household chores - but that their practical training, particularly in first aid, lifesaving, rescue work, crisis management and practical home nursing, enabled them to cope smartly and efficiently in dealing with difficult situations where well-meaning adults were often left standing around helplessly, with no idea what to do for the best.
+Guiding was founded in 1910, and was still a relatively young organisation in 1914, with around 300,000 members registered when war broke out.
+The Guides were in scattered Patrols and Companies spread across the UK (there may well have been many other Guides not officially registered).
+Nevertheless, the Guides achieved a lot for their numbers, and, as was the case with women in general during the war, the Guides earned new respect for what girls in general and Guides in particular were capable of, from the work they did, the skills which their training had given them, and the calm and competent attitude with which they worked.
+Before World War I, it was not uncommon for Guides parading in uniform to be mocked, but that gradually ceased as they showed that they weren't just some kind of militant suffragette offshoot, or pretend army cadets, or a bunch of rebel girls roaming round the streets or countryside liable to cause trouble when they should have been at home helping mother with the household chores - but that their practical training, particularly in first aid, lifesaving, rescue work, crisis management and practical home nursing, enabled them to cope smartly and efficiently in dealing with difficult situations where well-meaning adults were often left standing around helplessly, with no clear idea what to do for the best.

 A War Service badge was created, which could be earned by 21 days of recognised voluntary war service, or 100 hours of recognised agricultural work, or the making of 15 specified garments including a pair of pyjamas, 4 pairs of socks and 2 shirts.
 Seperate dated badges were issued for each year, as shown.

 In 1916 the Guides were challenged to raise £500 to build a rest hut for soldiers in France, as the Scouts had already provided one.
 Within a year the fund had raised £2348, enough to build a much larger hut than originally planned, with space for letter writing rooms and games rooms as well as the canteen - and enough money left over to buy a 'motor ambulance' too.
-Guides were also encouraged to raise money to invest in War Bonds, and a good some was raised for this cause.
+Guides were also encouraged to raise money to invest in War Bonds, and a good sum was raised for this cause.
 Money was also raised for other appeals which supported war-relief causes, such as those run by newspapers or local Mayors..

 Although by no means on the scale of the second world war, there were some 'air raids' during world war I, with bombs being dropped from zeppelin airships, as well as from planes, mainly in south-east England in locations such as London and Great Yarmouth, but also in other locations on the east coast of Britain, including as far north as Edinburgh.
 Guides were involved in rescuing people from damaged buildings, and looking after those using rest shelters.
 They also provided 'concert parties' to entertain people in the affected areas, often raising funds for the Red Cross or similar causes in the process as well as distracting and calming those upset by the bombing.